freeCodeCamp/guide/pages/docs/certificates-guide/import-a-google-font/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Import a Google Font"
+title: "Import a Google Font"
+parent: "certificates-guide"
 ---

 To import a font from Google or any other site, this is the format that you should follow: